QubesOS/qubes-doc/external/configuration-guides/vpn.md

 This method is more involved than the one above, but has anti-leak features that also make the connection _fail closed_ should it be interrupted.
 It has been tested with Fedora 23 and Debian 8 templates.

-1. Create a new VM, name it, click the ProxyVM radio button, and choose a color and template.
+1. Create a new VM, name it, choose 'Provide network' and choose a color and template and sys-Firewall in networking.

    ![Create\_New\_VM.png](/attachment/wiki/VPN/Create_New_VM.png)